Norhaven/Jolt/Tests/Jolt.Json.Tests.Resources/TestFiles/JsonTests/SchemaDocs/jsontest.md

 undefined
 ```

+A schema that defines the structure for a given Jolt JSON Test file.

 | Abstract            | Extensible | Status         | Identifiable | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                                 |
 | :------------------ | :--------- | :------------- | :----------- | :---------------- | :-------------------- | :------------------ | :------------------------------------------------------------------------- |